neighbourhoodie/nh-systemd/doc-migration/source/includes/user-system-options.rst

    side may be omitted (but not both) in which case the local user name and ``.host`` are implied.

-.. inlcusion-end-marker-do-not-remove machine
+.. inclusion-end-marker-do-not-remove machine

-.. inlcusion-marker-do-not-remove capsule
+.. inclusion-marker-do-not-remove capsule

 ``-C``, ``--capsule=``
 ----------------------